-1 2 3 4 50.
-"Fill" means the addition of soil, sand, rock, gravel, sediment, earth retaining structure, or other material to an area waterward of the OHWM, in wetlands or on shorelands in a manner that raises the elevation or creates dry land.
-5 6 7 8 51.
-"Fish and wildlife habitat conservation areas" means areas necessary for maintaining species in suitable habitats within their natural geographic distribution so that isolated subpopulations are not created as designated by WAC 365-190-080(5).
+1 2 3 4 50. retair in we ' means the addition of soil, sand, rock, gravel, sediment, earth ning structure, or other material to an area waterward of the OHWM, etlands or on shorelands in a manner that raises the elevation or es dry land.
+5 6 7 8 51. main distri and wildlife habitat conservation areas" means areas necessary for taining species in suitable habitats within their natural geographic bution so that isolated subpopulations are not created as designated AC 365-190-080(5).
 These areas include: 9 10 11 a.
 Areas within which state and federal endangered and threatened species exist, or state sensitive, candidate, and monitor species have a primary association; 12 b.
 Priority Habitat and Species Areas identified by the WDFW; 13 14 c.
 Habitats and species of local importance that have been designated by the County at the time of application; 15 16 17 18 19 20 21 22 23 d.
 Naturally occurring ponds less than 20 acres and their submerged aquatic beds that provide fish or wildlife habitat.
 These do not include ponds deliberately designed and created from dry sites such as canals, detention facilities, wastewater treatment facilities, farm ponds, temporary construction ponds of less than 3 years duration, and landscape amenities.
 Naturally occurring ponds may include those artificial ponds intentionally created from dry areas in order to mitigate conversion of ponds, if permitted by a regulatory authority; 24 e.
 Waters of the state as defined by WAC 222-16; 25 26 f.
 Lakes, ponds, streams, and rivers planted with game fish by a governmental or tribal entity; 27 28 g.
 Areas with which anadromous fish species have a primary association; and 29 30 h.
 State natural area preserves and natural resources conservation areas.
-31 32 33 34 52.
-"Flood" or "flooding" mean a general and temporary condition of partial or complete inundation of normally dry land areas from the overflow of inland waters and/or the unusual and rapid accumulation of runoff or surface waters from any source.
-35 36 37 53.
-"Flood hazard area" means any area subject to inundation by the base flood or risk from channel migration, including, but not limited to, an aquatic area, wetland, or closed depression.
+31 32 33 34 52. or co inlan od" or "flooding" mean a general and temporary condition of partial implete inundation of normally dry land areas from the overflow of d waters and/or the unusual and rapid accumulation of runoff or ce waters from any source.
+35 36 37 53. flood od hazard area" means any area subject to inundation by the base of or risk from channel migration, including, but not limited to, an tic area, wetland, or closed depression.